 Clothes convey a message.
 They can tell the world who you are today, i.e. who you have become.
 Are your clothes lying about you and your achievements?
 If so, you may reconsider whether it’s what you want.
 If not, change it.
 Need help with what your primary personal style is?
 Take this free style personality quiz.

-Think about upcycling beloved clothes
+Think about Upcycling beloved Clothes

 Of course, some dresses can be shortened to be worn as tops or tunics.
 Others may feel right with a matching underskirt that “adds” length as it sticks out of the shorter skirt or dress.
 There are many tutorials out there on

 However, there were also those pieces that can’t be “upcycled.”

 And yes, I could wear these pieces another season or two.
 However, most likely I will barely wear them and if, I wouldn’t feel my best in them.
 Therefore, it’s much better to donate them to charity as then someone will wear them and feel their best.
-Also donating them makes me feel less guilty about not wearing them any longer despite they are still perfectly fine.When you feel less than awesome in a piece of your clothing, donate it to charity. #sustainablefashion Click To Tweet
+Also donating them makes me feel less guilty about not wearing them any longer despite they are still perfectly fine.
+Recall one woman’s trash can be another woman’s treasure.

 Photos of me: G. Kramm

-© 2013-2019 Nicole Mölders | All rights reserved
+© 2013-2022 Nicole Mölders | All rights reserved